- Testing Services

 Protect the samples during transport.
 As in previous years, the lab will not accept any sample bags that arrive leaking.
-Such bags may contaminate other samples in transport; therefore, it's best to send each sample inside a plastic bag.
-Due to their small seed size, bentgrass, bluegrass and white clover can leak out easily; therefore they always need to be in plastic bags.
-Please fold over or twist bag tops: do not staple, tape or rubber band them.
+Such bags may contaminate other samples in transport; therefore, it is suggested to send each sample inside a plastic bag.
+Due to their small seed size, bentgrass, bluegrass and white clover can leak out easily; therefore, they always need to be in plastic bags.
+Please fold over or twist bag tops; do not staple, tape or rubber band them.

-Handwriting!
-Please print legibly; do not use cursive.
-Illegible handwriting accounts for more errors in reporting than any other single factor.
+Handwriting Please print legibly; do not use cursive.
+Illegible handwriting accounts for more errors in reporting than any other factor.

 Correcting mistakes - If an error was made, do not write over it.
 It needs to be crossed out and the corrected letter/number printed above it.
 The sampler will need to initial the change if it affects tagging.

 Numbers - (Lot, field, etc.) should be written clearly.
 Please write zeros and sevens with slashes through them, European style.
-Write the letter "S" distinctly from the number "5" and the letter "L" distinctly from the number "1"; the letters "OG" distinctly from the numbers "06", etc.
+Write the letter "S" distinctly from the number "5"; the letter "L" distinctly from the number "1"; the letters "OG" distinctly from the numbers "06", etc.

 Field Numbers - Need to be written exactly as they are required to appear on the report.
 Put dashes in correct spots and include any leading zeros.
-Please print letters they way they need to be, capitalized, etc.
+Please print letters the way they need to be entered (capitalized, etc.).

 Warehouse, Grower, CC names - The entire name needs to be on the sampling bag.
-Many places have similar names now and putting an abbreviation or one word isn't enough.
-When names have changed please use the newest name on the bag and if possible print the address.
+Many places have similar names and putting an abbreviation or one word isn't enough.
+When names have changed, please use the newest name on the bag and, if possible, print the address.

 Tests requested - Tests ordered need to be readable and make sense.
 SQ for Sod Quality, P&D for pest and disease are OK, but writing just a "p" or "d" doesn't work.
 OECD is not a test.
-If the contractor requires OECD, the ware house need to call them and find out what kind of testing is needed.
+If the contractor requires OECD, the warehouse will need to call them and find out what kind of testing is needed.
 For lots to be tagged OECD that are being shipped to Europe, be sure to choose AOSA/EC tests.

 AOSA/EC Basic and Pre-Basic - If an AOSA/EC purity is ordered on Basic or Pre-Basic (foundation or registered) lots, they are required to have a crop & weed exam.

-Sod Quality - Oregon Sod Quality cannot be ordered on experimental varieties.
-The sample needs to be eligible in the Oregon Certification program to be eligible for Sod.
+Sod Quality - Oregon Sod Quality cannot be ordered on experimental varieties or interagency samples.
+The sample needs to be eligible in the Oregon Certification program to be eligible for SQ.